Courses

 ADVISE: Readiness for college-level English or ESL 188

-Ethnic Studies introduction to U.S. Southeast Asian communities from Vietnam, Laos, and Cambodia, experiences and contributions to social, political, economic institutions at local, state, national levels.
-Indigenous cultural heritage and historic experiences of refugees, immigrants, and lived-experiences and struggles of U.S. born.
-U.S. colonialism and neocolonialism, immigration, racism, opportunity, family, community, political, social heritage.
-Community produced theory and knowledge.
+Ethnic Studies introduction to U.S. Southeast Asian communities from Vietnam, Laos, and Cambodia.
+Asian American experiences and contributions to social, political, economic institutions at local, state, national levels.
+Indigenous cultural heritage and historic experiences of refugees, immigrants, and lived-experiences and struggles.
+U.S. colonialism and neocolonialism, immigration, racism, family, community, political, social heritage.
+Community produced Asian American theory and knowledge.

 PREREQ: Approval of the Asian American Studies Department

 Community work experience in a project in Asian American Studies subject to the approval and under the supervision of an Asian American Studies instructor.
-One unit of credit is earned for each 60 hours of unpaid, or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 ADVISE: Successful completion of a course in Asian American Studies